saysimple/saysimple-plugin-devkit/README.md

 __output__

-The function returns an empty promise
+The function returns an empty promise.

 __usage__